-Ask my friends, and all of them would tell you that I am an avid traveller – I jump at every opportunity to experience different countries, and nothing gets me more excited than being at the airport, looking up at the big digital signboards and eagerly checking for my gate number.
+Ask my friends, and all of them would tell you that I am an avid traveller.
+I jump at every opportunity to experience different countries, and nothing gets me more excited than being at the airport, looking up at the big digital signboards and eagerly checking for my gate number.

-However, the more I travelled, the more I started to realise how much waste I was generating on each holiday, ranging from simple things like single-use plastics to the massive carbon emissions generated by taking flights.
-So, if you’re an eco-conscious traveller like me, here are some tips for more sustainable travel.
+However, the more I travelled, the more I started to realise how much waste I was generating on each holiday.
+Ranging from simple things like single-use plastics to the massive aviation emissions, they contribute to your travel footprint.

 Don’t print documents or tickets unless absolutely necessary

 In the digital day and age, we hardly require a physical ticket or boarding pass.
 So, why not save yourself the hassle and simply save the e-ticket onto your phone?